GamesCreed

 Each of the locations you visit within Henry’s memories is big, but they aren’t big enough that it feels tedious, with Inner Ashes being a walking simulator.
 The items you pick up to solve puzzles don’t appear in something like an inventory bar or bag, as anything you pick up shows up as a sticky note with the image of the item on it.

 Although there aren’t any major bugs are issues in the game.
-There was a minor issue in the beginning with the English translation of the instructions for the level changing to Spanish as well as the control info for the tangram puzzle being in Spanish rather than English for one of the levels.
+There was a minor issue in the beginning with the English translation of the instructions for the level changing to Spanish, as well as the control info for the tangram puzzle being in Spanish rather than English for one of the levels.

 Inner Ashes features a moving story that has voice acting.
 Unfortunately, some of the English voice acting fell a little flat as it felt rushed.
-The voice actor for Henry did an excellent job portraying his emotions and really making the character come to life.
+The voice actor for Henry did an excellent job portraying his emotions and making the character come to life.
 The same cannot be said for Enid, the other character whose voice we often hear throughout the game.
 It often seems under-acted and rushed, and the emotions are not quite portrayed enough for them to make a significant impact on the scene that is being voiced.

 Inner Ashes, PC, Review, Gameplay, Screenshot, GamesCreed